$569 Find Cheap Flights from Melbourne to Hong Kong

 The average price of all round-trip flights from Melbourne to Hong Kong clicked on KAYAK for each day over the last 12 months.

-When flying from Melbourne to Hong Kong, you should consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
-For your return to Melbourne, you’ll find the best rates on Mondays and the most expensive ones on Tuesdays.
+When flying from Melbourne to Hong Kong, you should consider leaving on a Monday and avoid Wednesdays if you are looking for the best rates.
+For your return to Melbourne, you’ll find the best rates on Mondays and the most expensive ones on Thursdays.

 How far in advance should I book a flight from Melbourne to Hong Kong?